Jerry Lee Lewis: Country comeback

 Between 1968 and 1977, Lewis had 17 top-10 hit singles on the Billboard country chart, including four chart toppers.
 Hits include "What's Made Milwaukee Famous (Has Made a Loser Out of Me)", "To Make Love Sweeter for You", "She Still Comes Around (To Love What's Left of Me)", "Since I Met You, Baby", "Once More With Feeling", "One Has My Name (The Other Has My Heart)", and "Sometimes a Memory Ain't Enough".
 The production on his early country albums, such as Another Place, Another Time and She Even Woke Me Up To Say Goodbye, was sparse, quite different from the slick "Nashville sound" that was predominant on country radio at the time, and also expressed a full commitment by Lewis to a country audience.
 The songs still featured Lewis's inimitable piano flourishes, but critics were most taken aback by the rock-and-roll pioneer's effortlessly soulful vocals, which possessed an emotional resonance on par with the most respected country singers of the time, such as George Jones and Merle Haggard.
 In his book Jerry Lee Lewis: His Own Story, biographer Rick Bragg notes that the songs Lewis was recording "were of the kind they were starting to call 'hard country', not because it had a rock beat or crossed over into rock in a real way, but because it was more substantial than the cloying, overproduced mess out there on country radio".

-In a remarkable turnaround, Lewis became the most bankable country star in the world.
-He was so huge in 1970 that his former Smash producer Shelby Singleton, who purchased Sun Records from Sam Phillips in July 1969, wasted no time in repackaging many of Lewis's old country recordings with such effectiveness that many fans assumed they were recent releases.
-One of his later unreleased Sun recordings, "One Minute Past Eternity", was issued as a single and soared to number two on the country chart, following Lewis's recent Mercury hit "She Even Woke Me Up to Say Goodbye".
-Singleton would milk these unreleased recordings for years, following The Golden Cream of the Country with A Taste of Country later in 1970.
+In a remarkable turnaround, Lewis became a bankable country star.
+He had become so popular in 1970 that his former Smash producer Shelby Singleton, who purchased Sun Records from Sam Phillips in July 1969, wasted no time in repackaging many of Lewis's old country recordings, which some fans assumed were recent releases.
+One of his later unreleased Sun recordings, "One Minute Past Eternity", was issued as a single and reached number two on the country chart, following Lewis's recent Mercury hit "She Even Woke Me Up to Say Goodbye".
+Singleton would promote these unreleased recordings for years, following The Golden Cream of the Country with A Taste of Country later in 1970.